WebClub-NITK/Hacktoberfest-2k20/README.md

 - To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 - If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.

-This is the repository for Hacktoberfest 2020 Meetup at NITK Surathkal organized by [Web Enthusiasts' Club NITK](https://github.com/WebClub-NITK) and [IEEE NITK](https://github.com/IEEE-NITK).
+This is the repository for Hacktoberfest 2020 Meetup at NITK Surathkal organized by [Web Enthusiasts' Club NITK](https://github.com/WebClub-NITK), [IEEE NITK](https://github.com/IEEE-NITK) and [HackVerse NITK](https://hackverse.nitk.ac.in/).

 ### Contributing Guidelines
 - To get started, take a look at our [Contributing Guidelines](.github/CONTRIBUTING.md) for more information.